How to Pitch Your Product Idea and Sell It to a Company

 You might think that the first thing you need is a patent to protect your idea.
 However, you need to consider this: Would you have the money and resources to defend that patent in court if someone were to steal your idea?

-I’m going to tell you two personal stories about my prior experiences.
-You may decide to skip past this part.
-I won’t take it personally.
+I’m going to tell you two personal stories about my prior experiences to show you what can go wrong.

 1. Filing for a Patent Without Doing a Patent Search